The Bandy Papers

 After the war and his imprisonment in Russia, Bandy had short but illustrious careers in silent films, rum-running, politics, and airplane design.
-When several of his careers threatened to land him in prison (or worse, Cabinet), Bandy returned to Europe, flying via Iceland, in an attempt to restore his fortunes through the marketing of the Gander, an amphibious aircraft of his design.
+When several of his careers threatened to land him in prison (or worse, Cabinet), Bandy returned to Europe, flying via Iceland, to restore his fortunes through the marketing of the Gander, an amphibious aircraft of his design.
 His plans came to naught when he lost the Gander during the rescue of a downed aviator in the English Channel.
 He was forced to seek employment as a lowly hospital porter until being sought out by the rescued aviator, who turned out to be the son of an Indian Maharajah.
 Offered employment in the Maharajah's air force, Bandy continued his long tradition of upsetting the powers that be by accepting this controversial appointment.
 This led to him being knighted, but he seldom used his title.
 It is mentioned that he flew for the Republicans in the Spanish Civil War, but this is not detailed.
 In World War II, Bandy again fought against Germany and became reacquainted with a son from a previous adventure.
-In the final volume of the series, Bandy faces Germany's top fighter pilot in combat before returning to the Soviet Union for the Yalta conference at the end of the war, where he has to cope with Stalin's paranoia and secret police.
+In the final volume of the series, Bandy faces Germany's top fighter pilot in combat before returning to the Soviet Union for the Yalta Conference at the end of the war, where he has to cope with Stalin's paranoia and secret police.